amanzi/ats-short-course/README.md

 * A python3 build with all needed libraries for common ATS-based tasks.
 * Watershed Workflow and TINerator, two common ATS meshing workflow tools.

-The [short course files](#clone-the-ats-short-course-demos-repository) will reside on the participants' computers and any changes will be available after exiting the Docker container.
+The short course demo files will reside on the participants' computers and any changes will be available after exiting the Docker container.

 # Participant: Set up for this short course